SamiPerttu/fundsp/README.md

 net.commit();
 ```

-Using dynamic networks incurs overhead so it is an especially good idea
+Using dynamic networks incurs some overhead so it is an especially good idea
-to use block processing to amortize the overhead.
+to use block processing, which amortizes it effectively.

 ### Sequencer